Mythonos/accent-project/content/Brazilian Portuguese - Paraná/index.md

 tags:
 ---
 ## [[People]]
-Taking on someone’s accent begins here, where we explore the people and their culture.
+The process of assuming an accent should begin with learning about the people who embody it.
+Here we will examine the culture and historical context in which Brazilians exist.